Can–Am: History

-On-track, the series was initially dominated by Lola, followed by a period in which it became known as the "Bruce and Denny show", the works McLaren team dominated for five consecutive seasons (1967-1971) until the Porsche 917 was perfected and became almost unbeatable in 1972 and 1973.
+On-track, the series was initially dominated by Lola, followed by a period in which it became known as the "Bruce and Denny show", the McLaren works team dominated for five consecutive seasons (1967–1971) until the Porsche 917 was perfected and became almost unbeatable in 1972 and 1973.
 After Porsche's withdrawal, Shadow dominated the last season before Can-Am faded away to be replaced by Formula 5000.
 Racing was rarely close—one marque was usually dominant—but the noise and spectacle of the cars made the series highly popular.

-The energy crisis and the increased cost of competing in Can-Am meant that the series folded after the relatively lackluster 1974 season; the single-seater Formula 5000 series became the leading road-racing series in North America and many of the Can-Am drivers and teams continued to race there.
+The 1973 oil crisis and the increased cost of competing in Can-Am meant that the series folded after the relatively lackluster 1974 season; the single-seater SCCA Continental Championship Formula 5000 series became the leading road-racing series in North America and many of the Can-Am drivers and teams continued to race there.
 F5000's reign lasted for only two years, with a second generation of Can-Am following.
 This was a fundamentally different series based initially on converted F5000 cars with closed-wheel bodies.
 There was also a two-liter class based on Formula Two chassis.
-The second iteration of Can-Am faded away as IMSA and CART racing became more popular in the early 1980s but remained active until 1987.
+The second iteration of Can-Am faded away as IMSA and CART racing became more popular in the early 1980s, but the series remained active until 1987.

-Can-Am remains a well-remembered form of racing due to its popularity in the 1960s and early 1970s, the limited number of regulations allowing extremely fast and innovative cars and the lineup of talented drivers.
+Can-Am remains a remembered form of racing due to its popularity in the 1960s and early 1970s, the limited number of regulations allowing fast and innovative cars and the lineup of talented drivers.
 Can-Am cars remain popular in historic racing today.